advancedresearch/the_century_of_satire/README.md

 Another sign is that Paul's letters refer to events that seem to be from Acts of Paul (fighting beasts in an arena) and Acts of Andrew (an incesteous mother).
 These texts are clearly written as Roman satire and this casts doubts on the historicity of these letters.

-In Acts of The Apostles, the authors respond to Marcion of Sinope, includes Simon Magus, a deity in a competing sect, and uses events from Josephus extensively.
+In Acts of The Apostles, the author respond to Marcion of Sinope, includes Simon Magus, a deity in a competing sect, and uses events from Josephus extensively.
 This casts doubts on the historicity of Peter.